 Calculus deals with unknown variables in relation to a system over time.
 Doctors use this to understand chemical reactions that occur in the body over time.
 In particular, this helps doctors understand movements that may have caused injury.
 Most medical schools want college students to take a full year of calculus in college.

 Statistics enables doctors to look at facts about a large group of data and analyze it to make decisions and predictions.
-Statistics also helps doctors read scholarly medical reports.
+Knowing how to interpret data and variable interactions also helps doctors read scholarly medical reports.
 Future doctors should take one semester of statistics in college to prepare for medical school.
+This Summer 2023, we offer AP Statistics prep as a group class with private tutoring options.

 If your child is considering a career in medicine, mastery in mathematics is vital.
 Assess their progress in the different levels of math.
 Each level builds upon the previous one to form a “big picture” of required math skills.